ibmresilient/resilient-community-apps/fn_log_capture/doc/README.md

 ## Notes
 * The fn_log_capture function can be used with to capture log attachments for a Task.
 An additional Task level rule and workflow level is required, along with the pre-processing script set to capture the task_id.
 * This integration currenly only supports one integration server.
 Future product changes are needed to support targeting a specific integration server's log file.
+* Attachment names must use ASCII characters (not unicode).

 <!--
 ## Inform Resilient Users